15+ Alternatives to "Dear Sir or Madam" and Appropriate Use

 - Dear Legal Team

 Addressing the department is one way to keep a formal greeting intact.
 Another method is to use the job title of the recipient as the personalization.
-For example:
+For example, the following are perfect for a cover letter.

 - Dear Hiring Manager